Ainara12/Pands-project/README.md

 ![](images/scatterplot2.png)

-**7.Conclusions from plots:**
+**5.Conclusions from plots:**

 Observing these graphic representations above we can reach the following conclusions in relation to this data set:

--Versicolor and virginica species of iris flower seem to be in general bigger in terms of petal size, with virginica having the widest and longest petal sizes, while setosa is clearly smaller and narrower.
+- Versicolor and virginica species of iris flower seem to be generally bigger in terms of petal size, with virginica having the widest and longest petal sizes, while setosa is clearly smaller and narrower.

--In sepal size terms, we have wider and shorter sepals in setosa species.
+- In sepal size terms, we have wider and shorter sepals in setosa species.
 For versicolor and virginica , sepals size seems to be similar.

-•	We could try to determine if an iris flower belongs to setosa species looking at its parts measurements specially petal length.
+-	We can determine if an iris flower belongs to setosa species looking at its parts measurements, particularly petal length.

-**8. Machine learning approach:**
+**6. Machine learning approach:**

 Following this tutorial : https://www.youtube.com/watch?v=Y17Y_8RK6pc
-I experimentted with machine learning using the  *sklearn* module available in Python to try yo make a prediction of which one would be the iris species depending on their features size.See below the process I followed to apply this model to the dataset.
+I experimented with machine learning using the *sklearn* module available in Python to make a prediction of which one would be the iris species depending on their features size.
+See below the process I followed to apply this model to the dataset.

-1. First I imported *sklearn library* and load *iris dataset* which is included in this library.
+1. First I imported *sklearn library* and loaded *iris dataset* which is included in this library.

 2. I printed its keys which are (['target', 'DESCR', 'target_names', 'feature_names', 'data', 'filename'] they are stored as a dictionary.

-3. And print dataset to see how is stored, we can see that we have a target array which shows a value given to every species of flower ( 0= Setosa, 1=Versicolor and 2= Virginica):
+3. I printed the dataset to see how it's stored; we can see that we have a target array which shows a value given to every species of flower ( 0= Setosa, 1=Versicolor and 2= Virginica):

-4. I organised data to create first a pair if scatter plots to see the data and if it is right:
+4. I organised data to create first a pair of scatter plots to see the data and if it is right:
 ```
 #I set the variable for the function iris.data.T included in sklearn: